frank-895/machine_learning_journey/README.md

 ## Table of Contents

 - [Image Classification](https://github.com/frank-895/pasta_detector): Introduction to Image Classification (standalone project using `fastai`) by creating a simple web application to classify pasta types.
-- [Manual Creation of a NN](./manual_creation_of_NN): Understanding Linear Learner Models and Neural Networks by Classifying the MNIST Dataset, manually creating a NN.
+- [Manual Creation of a multi-class NN](./manual_creation_of_NN): Understanding Linear Learner Models and Neural Networks by Classifying the MNIST Dataset, manually creating a NN.
 - [NLP Classification](./NLP_classification): Using NLP classification to perform phrase-to-phrase matching for the US patent office.
 - [Titanic Dataset](./titanic_dataset): Demonstrated the process of building a deep learning model from scratch by predicting survival using the Titanic dataset.
 Performed the same task using pretrained models and more advanced techniques.
 - [Predict Sticker Sales](./predict_sticker_sales): My first machine learning Kaggle competition, using sales data to create a model that can predict future global sticker sales.